Last updated on August 29, 2025

 Can You Mutate Onto a Changeling?

-You could build your deck around changelings, but I’d call them both a blessing and a curse.
-You can exploit having every creature type with cards like Crux of Fate and Crippling Fear, which can be one-sided board wipe favoring yourself.
-Then there are cards like Witch's Vengeance and Tivadar's Crusade that could kill all your creatures in one fell swoop and leave your opponent with their entire army intact.
+There are advantages and disadvantages of building a deck around changelings.
+I call them both a blessing and a curse.
+You can exploit having every creature type with cards like Crux of Fate or the adventure on Realm-Cloaked Giant, which can be one-sided board wipe favoring yourself.
+Banner of Kinship sees the flexibility because the changelings will add fellowship counters regardless of the type you choose.
+Then there are cards like Extinction that hit all your changelings no matter which subtype you pick.

 Amoeboid Changeling